Sirkastik/automation-bot-generator/README.md

 ## Installation

-To install the Automata, please follow these steps:
+To install the Inspectool, please follow these steps:

 1. Navigate to the [Latest Release](https://github.com/Sirkastik/____/releases/latest) page of the GitHub repository.
 2. Locate the downloadable zipped file (named `chrome_extension.zip`).